 From my perspective, website builders (e.g. WIX, Squarespace, GoDaddy Website Builder, Weebly and, to some degree, WordPress if used as a DIY solution) are the web-based incarnation of this.
 They share a few of the same short comings as 1990’s desktop publishing software: oversimplifying the tools, ignoring the design process, and eliminating the most important ingredient – a skilled designer.

 Just as someone using desktop publishing software could pick a pre-made design and put their content in, so can someone using a website builder.
-These builders promote that “Anyone can design a website” and sets the expectation that these pre-made designs can solve all your needs, which is just not true.
-Because websites are interactive and not static designs there are many more things to consider such as portability, ownership, compatibility, and flexibility in making changes.
-Skipping this process really does setup the website owner for disappointment and frustration.
+These builders promote the idea that “Anyone can design a website,” and set the expectation that these premade designs can solve all your needs, which is just not true.
+Because websites are not static, there are many factors to consider such as portability, ownership, compatibility, and flexibility in making changes.
+By not addressing these factors, website builder software really does set up the website owner for disappointment and frustration.

 One of the biggest surprises for those using a website builder platform is that they don’t actually own the site that they build.
 Because website builders are web-based, the back-end software you use to create the site is not yours and cannot be moved.
 Additionally, the front facing part of the website, including the design itself, is also not yours, in most cases.
 Be prepared to stay put or start over if you want to discontinue using their services.

 Another issue that many don’t realize until they have a site well under way is how inflexible the platforms are.
 Their designs are not done by a professional with your goals in mind.
 Rather, they are basic, multiple use designs which can appeal to a broad audience, maximizing sales for their platform.
 If your content happens to match up really well to the pre-made design, you are in luck.
 However, if you need to change the layout or function of the site, many of these platforms make it very difficult.
 Moreover, by altering their designs you run the risk of damaging the template’s compatibility across different devices.